alexozy/dashboard_weather/README.md

 ### Live Application Link

-* Click this [link](https://www.owasp.org/index.php/Password_special_characters) to access the password generator live.
+* Click this [link](https://alexozy.github.io/dashboard_weather/) to access the weather dashboard live.

 ## Application Mock-Up

-This is an image of the web application appearance after refactoring:
+This is an image of the web application appearance:

 ![application mock-up of weather dashboard.](./Assets/images/_Users_ozyalex_gt-bootcamp_homework_dashboard_weather_index.html.png)